 Do you suffer from lost or missing teeth?
 Fortunately, today’s patients are offered a reliable treatment option in the aftermath of tooth loss, especially when they visit Richardson Dentistry.
 Dental implants, which are titanium posts that fuse with the bone, replicate the tooth’s root, an important structure in the mouth.
 This root not only secures the tooth’s crown, but it helps to stabilize the jaw.
 The jawbone will wear away when a tooth’s root is no longer present to anchor it.
 Our experienced dental team can help prevent this problem by providing high-quality dental implants and ensuring a lifetime of functioning, beautiful teeth.

-Call (972) 218-0078 for more information about dental implants.
+Call (972) 218-0078 for more information about dental implants in Richardson TX.
 We are happy to discuss the options with you.